 The dots in the iron indicate temperature.

-- One dot: Low temperature setting
+- One dot: Low-temperature setting (silk or wool)

-- Two dots: Medium temperature setting
+- Two dots: Medium-temperature setting (synthetics)

-- Three dots: High temperature setting
+- Three dots: High-temperature setting (linen or cotton)

 How to Dry Clean Clothes Symbols